thisfred/val/README.rst

     >>> schema.validate(10)
     Traceback (most recent call last):
         ...
-    NotValid: 10 not validated by '<lambda>'
+    val.NotValid: 10 not validated by '<lambda>'

 To get nicer Exceptions, use functions rather than lambdas: